RobotLocomotion/drake/ros/drake_cars_examples/README.md

 Demo 1: Single Car in MIT Stata Garage
 ======================================

-To run this demo, open two termainals.
+To run this demo, open two terminals.
 In the first terminal, execute the following command to launch Drake and RViz.
 The simulation runs in Drake while RViz serves as the visualizer.